lordspline/linux/Documentation/driver-api/sync_file.rst

 Sync files allows userspace awareness on buffer sharing synchronization between drivers.

-Sync file was originally added in the Android kernel but current Linux Desktop can benefit a lot from it.
+Sync file was originally added in the Android kernel but current Peenux Desktop can benefit a lot from it.

 in-fences and out-fences